jcbendernh/PowerAppsCosmosDB/README.md

   ![Alt text](/imgs/buttoncontrol.gif?raw=true)
   </li>
   <li>Next click on the button control to highlight it.
 You should now see it's properties to the right.
-In the menu bar, click Action and select Flows.
+In the menu bar, click <b>Action</b> and select <b>Flows</b>.
 We need to associate the flow that we just created with the button.
-To do so select the Flow from the list and when complted it should be under the Flows accoiated with 'Button1' section.
-We can also see it is in the formula bar above...
+To do so select the Flow from the list and when completed it should be under the <b>Flows associated with 'Button1'</b> section.
+We can also see it in the formula bar above...

   ![Alt text](/imgs/buttonactionflow.gif?raw=true)
   </li>